-I’m a writer/broadcaster currently working full-time for the Canadian Broadcasting Corporation, where, for over more than three decades, I’ve worked in several roles including audio technician, recording engineer, sound effects, producer, and several operational management roles.
-Recently I became Property Manager for the CBC’s eastern portfolio including Ottawa, Quebec, the Maritimes and Newfoundland.
+Joe Mahoney is a writer/broadcaster currently working full-time for the Canadian Broadcasting Corporation, where, for over more than three decades, he has worked in several roles including audio technician, recording engineer, sound effects, producer, and several operational management roles.
+Recently he became Property Manager for the CBC’s eastern portfolio including Ottawa, Quebec, the Maritimes and Newfoundland.

 “Mahoney’s work is great for those who like their speculative fiction thoughtful, eloquent, and messy. ”Publishers Weekly